comrade-del/ubiquitous-chainsaw/README.md

 # ubiquitous-chainsaw
-python, mysql on html ⛸️\n
+python, mysql on html ⛸️

 Works2.py should be viewed first